 The building and architecture of the Mont St Michel Abbey and the village are awe-inspiring and a phenomenal glimpse into the expertise and mastery of medieval builders and architects.

 Another great Normandy village for history lovers.
-Les Andelys was a favourite of the English King Richard the Lionheart who is buried in Rouen, but his body in Fontevraud.
+Les Andelys was a favourite of the English King Richard the Lionheart whose heart is buried in Rouen, but his body in Fontevraud.

 Considered a cutting-edge example of military architecture in its day, the Château-Gaillard was constructed by Richard the Lionheart on the high chalk cliffs.
 The ruins which you can visit will give you an absolutely stunning view of the coastline and the Normandy Village of Les Andelys below.

 Beautiful seaside villas and a few half-timbered houses give the visitor a chance to wander this picturesque village.
 Make time to visit the Notre Dame Church with its 16th-century stained glass windows.

 For those who adore impressionist painters, Monet Giverny is a must-visit.
 Located just 50 miles from Paris Giverny is where Monet lived for over 40 years.

 Giverny is a garden paradise and the artist’s great obsession and has become one of the world’s most popular gardens.
 Wandering the garden is like entering one of Monet’s paintings.
 The Clos Normand is the flower and water garden with those famous lily ponds and the Clos Norman is connected to its sister garden with a tunnel that passes under the road.

 Varengeville-Sur-Mer can be found a short drive from Dieppe and on the Alabaster coast of Normandy.
 This small Normandy village is full of flowers and pretty little houses hidden behind lots of colourful blossoms.